cryptomanaj/Binance-candlestick-data-catcher/README.md

 This script gets the c andlestick data from binance.
 If there is no candles for the desired asset in the "data" fodler, the appl ication w ill download the data from binance from the start date. to if the end date.
-If there is no start date specified, the application will download the data from the beginning of time and if the re is no end date specified , the application will download the
+If there is no start date specified, the application will download the data from the beginning of time and if the re is no end date speci fied , the application will download the
 candles untill the current date.

 Constants: